 Marriott entered a licensing agreement with Sonder with the intention of blending hotel-style consistency with apartment-style accommodations.
 The vision was bold: offer more than 9,000 apartment-like units under the Marriott Bonvoy umbrella and allow loyalty members to earn and redeem points at the newly branded locations.

 But beneath the ambitious rollout, the foundation was unstable.
-Sonder had long struggled with cash flow, rising debts, operational costs that exceeded expectations, and a pattern of leadership and workforce turnover.
-Despite its sleek branding and technology-forward reputation, the company’s financial health continued to erode throughout 2024 and 2025.
+Sonder had long struggled with cash flow, rising debts, and operational costs that exceeded expectations, alongside significant leadership turnover throughout 2024 and 2025.
+Even before the partnership fully launched, the company had flagged serious concerns about its financial health and its ability to sustain long-term operations.

 Why People Believed Marriott Was Involved in a Bankruptcy

-Although Marriott did not declare bankruptcy, several factors linked the company’s name directly to the crisis:
+Although Marriott did not file for bankruptcy, several factors contributed to widespread confusion, linking its name directly to the crisis.

 What Went Wrong Inside Sonder — The True Source of the Collapse